sekvanto/par/README.md

 If two filenames are specified, first file is compressed/decompressed into second file.
 Function will depend either on flags, or on input filename.

-# FAQ

-## How efficient is this archiver?

-par v2.0 compresses 80 MB per second.
-The extent of compression depends on file - it's very efficient for files, which are long but have very few unique characters, but in the opposite case the efficiency will be worse.

 # TODO

 ☑  Add Huffman coding support\